 - Cyber Attack & Data Breach Preparedness, Response & Compliance Workshop

-- Compliance Guide to the Personal Data Protection Act
+- Complete Guide to the Personal Data Protection Act

 - Managing Cyber Security Risk, Governance & Counter Strategy Training for IT, Compliance and Data Protection Officers